vitorbraga/games-ecommerce-server/README.md

+## Current State

 The project is in an MVP state.
-It has a basic ecommerce functionality.
-It still has lot of features and improvements to make and I plan to implement them over time.
+It has a basic e-commerce functionality.
+I still have a lot of features and improvements to make and I plan to implement them over time.
+There are no tests implemented yet.
+I focused on features, like it is in a real-world company.
+Stakeholders want features, especially in the early stages when we are building a MVP.
+As this project is still a MVP, I decided to focus on fast delivering of the core features first.
+Implementing tests is in my backlog, with a high priority.